QuazChick/bedrock-wiki/docs/contribute-style.md

 The wiki uses Markdown, a powerful text-formatting syntax.
 To learn more about Markdown, visit the official [Markdown Guide](https://www.markdownguide.org/basic-syntax)!

-We won't teach you the whole Markdow language, but there are some things that you need to pay attention to!
+We won't teach you the whole Markdown language, but there are some things that you need to pay attention to!

 ### Containers